NSHipster/articles/2019-03-18-swift-foundation-error-protocols.md

         NSLocalizedString("The operation couldn’t be completed.",
                           comment: "localizedErrorDescription"),
       NSLocalizedRecoverySuggestionErrorKey:
-        NSLocalizedString("When at first you don't succeed...",
+        NSLocalizedString("If at first you don't succeed...",
                           comment: "localizedErrorRecoverSuggestion")
     ]